412-Sea-Island-South/Grover-3SAT/index.md

 <img src="https://render.githubusercontent.com/render/math?math=\color{white}2^n=8">
 and this will run almost instantly.
 This means the brute-force solution is viable.
-And indeed, after trying everythingm we find that there are not one, not two, but *three* solutions.
+And indeed, after trying everything we find that there are not one, not two, but *three* solutions.

 ### Brute-Force Code
 ```python